Arman-sm/Learning-python/README.md

 #### Add:
 It adds a thing to the to-do list.
-But what if you wanted to add not just one but 6 different items, then you can use a feature to do it!
+But what if you wanted to add not just one but 3 different items, then you can use a feature to do it!
 For doing it just add m= and then the number of things that you want to add then you can add them without needing to type the command every time. just like the code below.
 ##### Example:
 ```
-Command: add m=6
+Command: add m=3
 Add task: a
 Add task: b
 Add task: c
-Add task: d
-Add task: e
-Add task: f
 ```

 This is also another example for the simpler form